 - Aesthetically pleasing appearance

-- Gives a more youthful, healthier-looking smile.
-Patients can look 10-15 years younger.
+- Gives a more youthful, healthier smile.
+Patients can look 10 -15 years younger.

 - Protects the tooth surface